 This is a static AST checker for accessibility rules on JSX elements.
 In other words, its mission is to help you use the proper things on JSX that are related to accessibility matters.
 For instance:

-• Ensure the autocomplete attribute is correct and suitable for the form field it is used with.
+attribute is correct and suitable for the form field it is used with. - Ensure that all elements that require alternative text have meaningful information.

-• Ensure the autoFocus prop is not used on elements.
+prop is not used on elements.
 Autofocusing elements can cause usability issues for sighted and non-sighted users.

 Thanks to Ryan Florence for building this powerful runtime-analysis tool.